NeshHari/XMonad/README.md

 ## Prerequisites
 The following guide requires the latest/git version of XMonad to be installed to avert recompilation errors from missing dependencies.
 For compatibility with the stable version (>= 0.17), consider removing [disableEwmhManageDesktopViewport](https://github.com/xmonad/xmonad-contrib/commit/cf13f8f9a7acddc1134be3f71097633def1476a8) in xmonad.hs, which is unavailable in said version at the time of writing.

 ## Recompilation Tips
 - Ensure xorg-xmessage is installed to view compilation errors
 - Ambiguity occurrences can be combatted by renaming the namespace of the imported modules using the "as" clause.
 For example, import ModuleA as MA and call the required functions/variables by prepending "MA."
 - Avoid mutual recursion (i.e., don't import from each other).
 If required, create a new module.
 More details are provided in the Modularisation subsection.
 - Missing signature warnings can be addressed by explicitly defining the variable type or ignoring the warnings during compilation.
     ```haskell
-    -- to ignore, prepend this at the top of file
+    -- to ignore, prepend this at the top of the file
     {-# OPTIONS_GHC -Wno-missing-signatures #-}
     ```
     ```haskell
-    -- to address, explicit definition of myVar
+    -- to address, explicitly define the type for myVar (e.g. String)
     myVar :: String
     ```

 ## Haskell Cheat Sheet
-Here's a pretty good [cheat sheet](https://hackage.haskell.org/package/CheatSheet-1.10/src/CheatSheet.pdf) to familiarise with Haskell if you come from any other programming language.
+Here's a pretty good [cheat sheet](https://hackage.haskell.org/package/CheatSheet-1.10/src/CheatSheet.pdf) to familiarise yourself with Haskell if you come from any other programming language.

 ## Haskell Language Server (HLS) With Neovim
 To easily manage LSP servers in Neovim, I suggest using the [Mason](https://github.com/williamboman/mason.nvim) plugin.
 A straightforward approach is to install [LSP Zero](https://github.com/VonHeikemen/lsp-zero.nvim).